azat/ClickHouse/docs/en/sql-reference/statements/alter/index/index.md

 -   `ALTER TABLE [db.]table MATERIALIZE INDEX name IN PARTITION partition_name` - The query rebuilds the secondary index `name` in the partition `partition_name`.
 Implemented as a [mutation](../../../../sql-reference/statements/alter/index.md#mutations).

+-   `ALTER TABLE [db.]table MATERIALIZE INDEX name IN PART part_name` - The query rebuilds the secondary index `name` in the part `part_name`.
+Implemented as a [mutation](../../../../sql-reference/statements/alter/index.md#mutations).

+!!! note "Note"

+    `IN PART` is very doubtful, since `PART` may be removed until mutation will start.

 The first two commands are lightweight in a sense that they only change metadata or remove files.

 Also, they are replicated, syncing indices metadata via ZooKeeper.